UNSW-CEEM/nempy/docs/source/examples.rst

 8. Time sequential recreation of historical dispatch
 -------------------------------------------------
-Demonstrates using nempy to recreate historical dispatch in a dynamic or time sequential manner, this means the outputs of one interval become the initial conditions for the next dispatch interval.
+This example demonstrates using Nempy to recreate historical dispatch in a dynamic or time sequential manner, this means the outputs of one interval become the initial conditions for the next dispatch interval.
 Note, currently there is not the infrastructure in place to include features such as generic constraints in the time sequential model as the rhs values of many constraints would need to be re-calculated based on the dynamic system state.
 Similarly, using historical bids in this example is some what problematic as participants also dynamically change their bids based on market conditions.
-However, for sake of demonstrating how nempy can be used to create time sequential models, historical bids are used in this example.
+However, for the sake of demonstrating how Nempy can be used to create time sequential models, historical bids are used in this example.

 .. literalinclude:: ../../examples/time_sequential.py
     :linenos: